docs

 Verification

 Both records must check out: the TXT proves you control the domain, the MX proves mail will actually arrive.
-Trigger a check with the dashboard button or POST /v1/domains/{id}/verify — and for a domain's first 7 days a background task re-checks every 60 seconds anyway, so verification usually lands on its own as soon as your DNS propagates.
+Trigger a check with the dashboard button or POST /v1/domains/{id}/verify — and for a domain's first 7 days a background task re-checks every 60 seconds anyway, so verification usually lands on its own after DNS propagates.
 You'll get an email when the domain goes fully green.
-Checks bypass DNS caches, so a freshly published record is seen within your DNS host's own propagation time, not a TTL later.
+Our checks run with DNS caching disabled, so they never wait out a stale TTL — the remaining delay is your DNS host publishing the record to its own nameservers.

 Until verification completes, mail to the domain is rejected — inbound routing switches on only when ownership is proven.